bluesky/bluesky/doc/source/msg.rst

+.. _msg:

-Message protocol
+Message Protocol
 ================

 Overview
 --------

-The `Msg` objects is a `namedtuple` subclass which has the fields
+The `bluesky.Msg` object is a `namedtuple` subclass which has the fields

 - command
 - obj